California Section A =109 miles: Campo – Warner Springs / You are viewing Leg 1 below of Section A:

 Click here to view Google Earth following the trail from Campo to Warner Springs for the entire Section A / As well as 3 videos covering: Campo to Lake Morena / LM to Mt.
 Laguna / Mt.
 Lag to Scissors Crossing (Julian)

 The PCT begins on a low hill near Campo (elev.
 2,915′), a small town near the Mexican border.
 It then passes through Lake Morena County Park.
-Campo to Lake Morena is a 20 mile/29.9 kilometer moderately trafficked point-to-point trail located near Campo, California that features a lake and is rated as difficult.
+Campo to Lake Morena is a 20 mile/29.9 kilometer moderately trafficked point-to-point trail located near Campo, California.

 Leg 1 Distance is 20 miles.
 We are estimating it taking us 2 days to get to Lake Morena